 5. Putting half-used jars of baby food in the fridge.

-It’s certainly convenient to feed your baby out of the jar, but putting the leftovers into the fridge after you’ve been double-dipping is a no-no. Your baby’s saliva will contaminate the food and render the remaining supply useless.
+It’s certainly convenient to feed your baby out of the jar, but putting the leftovers into the fridge after you’ve been double-dipping is a no-no. Your baby’s saliva will contaminate the food and make the rest of the jar quickly go bad.

-6. Wiping food off their baby’s face with their freshly licked thumb.
+6. Wiping food off your baby’s face with a licked thumb.

-Licking your thumb and wiping to wipe a smudge of food of your child’s face is just gross.
+Licking your thumb to wipe a smudge of food off your child’s face is just gross.
+(You know you hated it as a kid, too.)
 Even grosser?
 Licking your thumb after you’ve wiped away the smudge.

 I mean, really.
-Most every parent has done it, but watching someone else do it is just downright disgusting.
-Chances are if you have to sneak a sniff to check if your baby needs a diaper change, she probably does.
+Most every parent has done it but watching someone else do it is just downright disgusting.
+Chances are if you have to sneak a sniff to check if your baby’s diaper is dirty, it probably needs to be changed.

 8. Licking the pacifier clean.

 The pacifier drops on the ground at the park and there’s just no way to clean it.
 What’s a good mommy do?
-She licks that thing clean.
-In addition to being gross, doing so can spread germs- from the ground to you and from you to your baby.
+You lick that thing clean.
+In addition to being gross, doing so can spread germs, from the ground to you and from you to your baby.
 Simple solution?
 Keep extras and a water bottle on hand instead.

 9. Letting the humidifier run without cleaning it.

-(I’m guilty of doing one, okay, or more of these.
+(I’m guilty of doing several of these gross things.
 Ewww!
 Thanks to Hannah Anderson who wrote about all this nastiness and clued me in.
 You can find more of Hannah’s great advice like “20 of the Best Potty Training Bribes Ever,” over at Full-Time Nanny.)